Workers' Comp Insurance for HVAC Technicians: A Comprehensive Guide

 The primary purpose of HVAC workers’ comp insurance is to cover lost wages and medical expenses.

-For instance, suppose a technician is injured in a fall from a ladder.
-They go to the emergency room, where their arm is placed in a cast after a series of X-rays.
-They will also require time off work to heal and while they can return to light duties after a week, it will be six weeks before they can resume their regular responsibilities.
+For instance, suppose a technician falls from a ladder and gets hurt.
+They go to the emergency room, where their arm is x-rayed and placed in a cast.
+They will need time off to heal and while they may be able to return to light duties after a week, it can be six weeks or more before they can resume their regular responsibilities.

-HVAC company workers’ compensation insurance would cover the costs of the employee’s medical care, as well as a portion of their lost wages during recovery.
-Let’s break this coverage down into its constituent parts.
+HVAC workers’ compensation insurance would cover the costs of the employee’s medical care, as well as a portion of their lost wages during recovery.

 Medical Costs